 4. Platonic attraction: wanting to be friends with others

 5. Emotional attraction: wanting an emotional connection with others

 Few may experience sexual attraction in certain limited circumstances

 While the majority of asexuals do not feel any sexual attraction, a few might experience it in very limited circumstances.
 For example, a Demisexual - which is said to fall under the asexual umbrella, experiences sexual attraction only when they have a deep connection or emotional attachment to a person.
 In simpler terms, they might only feel sexually attracted to someone they have a deep romantic relationship with.

 Read more: What it’s Like Being Asexual In India

-They can have sexual desire devoid of sexual attraction
+Am I asexual if I have sexual desire devoid of sexual attraction

 Asexuals have a libido or sexual desire, but it's without any sexual attraction.
 To understand the difference, Healthline very well explains the difference between libido, sexual desire, and sexual attraction.

 - Libido which is also known as your sex drive, is about wanting to have sex and experience sexual pleasure and sexual release.
 For some people, it's a little like wanting to scratch an itch.
 This can be achieved without any sexual contact with another individual.